 Screen Language was created by linguists and translators, experienced in the subtleties of communication across languages.
-So far we created subtitles in English, Italian, Portuguese, French, Spanish, German, Arabic and Mandarin, but the list of languages we work with is constantly expanding.
+We have a network of top-quality language professionals in English, Gaelic, Italian, Portuguese (European and Brazilian), French, Spanish (Iberian and Latin American), Romanian, German, Arabic, Thai, Turkish, Japanese and Mandarin, and the list of languages we work with is constantly expanding.
 Our subtitled films have been screened across the continents from Cannes to Bologna, from Mexico to China.

 We use state-of-the-art subtitling software able to produce visually stunning subtitles and to take into account all the relevant features of a film such as shot changes, reading speed and frame distance between subtitles.